 - Administer the district by delegating tasks through a structure of board officers and members, committees, and others.
 Raise and budget district funds, and report on activities to the public.

 - Coordinate assistance and funding from federal, state, and local government; district associations; and private groups.

 - Supervise other volunteers and paid staff working with the district; coordinate with cooperating agency personnel.

 - Educate and inform landowners and operators, general public, and local, state and federal legislators on conservation issues and programs.

-The Pacific Conservation District is looking to appoint someone to serve in the vacant elected seat for the remainder of the term, Application packets are due no later than February 23rd, 2018 at 4:00 pm to the Pacific Conservation District Elections Supervisor to email@example.com
+The Pacific Conservation District is looking to appoint someone to serve in the vacant elected seat for the remainder of the term, expiring in 2020.
+Application packets are due no later than February 23rd, 2018 at 4:00 pm to the Pacific Conservation District Elections Supervisor to email@example.com